alexferrer/xplane_thermals/README.md

 Xplane plugin to generate more realistic thermals

-The current Xplane (Ver 10) thermal model is quite simplistic.
-This is an attempt to create a pluggin that simulates thermal of better quality
+The current Xplane (Ver 10.30+) thermal model is quite simplistic.
+This is an attempt to create a pluggin that simulates thermal of better realism

 Basic concept:
-Create a NxN matrix representing lat long and containing lift indexes for a given territory.
-While fliying, detect collision between the aircraft and the thermals, apply the lift to the aircraft.
+Create a fixed or random list of thermals with lat,lon,thermal diameter, thermal strength While fliying, detect collision between the aircraft and the thermals, apply the lift to the aircraft.